Jeshibu/Playnite-wiki/Building.md

 ## Building

-Visual Studio 2017/2019 is required and .NET SDK 4.6.2 is required to build the application.
+Visual Studio 2017/2019 and .NET SDK 4.6.2 is required to build the application.

 For building inside VS make sure you are switched to `x86` solution configuration.